AAM77/url_substring_matcher_cli/README.md

      7. Rename it to 'keywords.txt'.
      8. ***NOTE:*** *As an alternative to steps (6), you can edit the value for the DEFAULT_KEYWORDS_FILE constant in 'substring_matcher/constants.py' by changing it to the name of your file.
 It must still be a text file with the .txt extension, however.*

-2. If you plan to use a file for your URLs, you need to add the URLs to the keywords.txt file.
+2. If you plan to use a file for your URLs, you need to add the URLs to the urls.txt file.
 If not, then skip this step.
    - From the project's root directory, navigate to the 'data' directory.
    - Open the 'urls.txt' file and add your URLs there.
 Each URL should be on a new line.
    - OR, if you want to use a text file you already have: